kareempjackson/ghostsavvy-nextjs/src/styles/brand-guide.md

 ### Shadows

 - Use shadows minimally for a clean, premium feel
-- **Subtle Shadows**: shadow-sm - For cards and interactive elements
+- **Subtle Shadows**: shadow-xs - For cards and interactive elements
 - **Focus Shadows**: For interactive elements on hover/focus

 ## Animation & Transitions